i-am-shodan/USBArmyKnife/README.md

 1. In the menu expand the device you want to flash.
    * For the T-Dongle S3 you should expand 'LILYGO-T-Dongle-S3'
-   * For a generic ESP32-S2 you should expand 'Generic-ESP32-S2'
+   * For any generic ESP32-S2 you should expand 'Generic-ESP32-S2'
    * It may take a few seconds to populate the build menu after you've selected your device

 1. Press 'Upload'